maksrago/im663.com/content/post/lynxchan-setup-guide.md

 **Please note:** For this guide I will be using [Namecheap](https://www.namecheap.com/) as my domain registrar, and [DigitalOcean](https://www.digitalocean.com/) as my VPS, the steps used in setting up your imageboard might vary slightly if you use a different domain registrar or VPS.
+A great alternative to DigitalOcean is [Cockbox](https://cockbox.org/), domains can be purchased with Bitcoin, the same applies to Namecheap, so if you would like to setup and imageboard without giving out any personal information it is possible.

 **I plan on writing a few additional guides that will cover:**